opatiny/chip/README.md

-# Javascript code for the control of the CHIP and CHIP pro
+# CHIP and CHIP Pro code dedicated to the programming of a remote control cylinder

   [![build status][travis-image]][travis-url]
   [![Test coverage][codecov-image]][codecov-url]

 **Abstract:**

-This repository contains the javascript code that allows the control of a CHIP or a CHIP pro.
-More precisely, it allows to control servos and an accelerometer trough node.
+The code that can be found in this repository allows to control servos and an accelerometer trough node using either CHIP or CHIP Pro, the code is especially adapted to control a remote controled cylinder driven through a web page that moves when its gravity center is displaced.
+To obtain all the information about the hardware of the cylinder, visit: https://github.com/opatiny/tm

+The functions that were developed here are:

+*The formula allowing the mass in the center of the cylinder to be moved on a circle of given radius

 [travis-image]: https://img.shields.io/travis/opatiny/chip/master.svg?style=flat-square